-60 of the 80 properties we acquired pursuant to the Arkansas River Agreement are subject to outstanding promissory notes with principal and accrued interest totaling approximately \$10.7 million and \$11.0 million at February 28, 2011 and August 31, 2010, respectively.
+60 of the 80 properties we acquired pursuant to the Arkansas River Agreement are subject to outstanding promissory notes with principal and accrued interest totaling approximately \$10.6 million and \$11.0 million at May 31, 2011 and August 31, 2010, respectively.
 These notes are secured by deeds of trust on the properties.
 We did not assume any of these promissory notes and are not responsible for making any of the required payments under these notes.
 This responsibility remains solely with HP A&M. However, in the event of default by HP A&M, we may make payments on any or all of the notes and cure any or all defaults.
 If we do not cure the defaults, we will lose the properties securing the defaulted notes and the water rights associated with said properties.
-If HP A&M defaults on any of reduce the Tap Participation Fee by two times the amount of Pure Cycle common stock issued to HP A&M being held in escrow and reduce the Tap Participation Fee by two times the amount of notes defaulted on by HP A&M. Although the likelihood of HP A&M defaulting on the notes is deemed remote, which is the primary reason these notes are not reflected on our balance sheet, we continue to monitor the status of the notes for any indications of default.
-We are not aware of any defaults by HP A&M as of February 28, 2011.
+If HP A&M defaults on any of the promissory notes, we can foreclose on a defined amount of Pure Cycle common stock issued to HP A&M being held in escrow and reduce the Tap Participation Fee by two times the amount of notes defaulted on by HP A&M. Although the likelihood of HP A&M defaulting on the notes is deemed remote, which is the primary reason these notes are not reflected on our balance sheet, we continue to monitor the status of the notes for any indications of default.
+We are not aware of any defaults by HP A&M as of May 31, 2011.